Enhancing Representations through Heterogeneous Self-Supervised Learning: Experiments

 \subsection{Experimental Settings}

-We use \ourMthd~to enhance various methods, including MoCov3~\cite{Chen_2021_ICCV}, \DINO, \iBOT, and \MAE.
-For each method, we follow its official implementation.
+\reversion{We integrate \ourMthd~with a wide range of self-supervised methods, including MoCov3 \cite{Chen_2021_ICCV}, \DINO, \AttMask, \iBOT, \MAE~and \MFF.} For each method, we follow its official implementation.
 During pre-training, we adopt ViT-S/16 or ViT-B/16 architecture as the base model, and the auxiliary head uses the ConvNext architecture unless otherwise specified.
 In the auxiliary head, we default the depth to 3 and remove the shortcut connection at the first layer.
 More details about pre-training and fine-tuning are shown in the supplementary material.